The French bustle also known as the "European" style bustle or the "under bustle" is a favorite among brides.

 How is a French bustle formed?
 Usually you will see sets of ties made of ribbon or cotton stay tape.
 Sometimes you will see ties with corresponding loop sets to tie the train up.

 Unlike the American bustle, everything is done under the gown instead of outside of it.
-So to tie the bustle up, the train has to be lifted up above your waist in order to tie it.
+So to tie the bustle up, the train has to be lifted up in order to tie it.

 Since your train will have to be pulled up for this bustle style, you may want to have your bustle done out of the view of your guest.
-It may also be best to do this before going into your reception.
-This way you don't have to excuse yourself from your reception to have your bustle done.
+It may also be best to do this before going into your reception, so you don't have to excuse yourself from your reception to have your bustle done.

 Now let's take a look at different wedding gown styles in various French bustle designs!